FIWARE-TMForum/Business-API-Ecosystem/doc/installation-administration-guide.rst

 Resource Availability
 =====================

+Memory use depends on the number of concurrent users as well as the free memory available and the hard disk.
+The Business API Ecosystem requires a minimum of 1024 MB of available RAM memory, but 2048 MB of free memory are recomended.
+Moreover, the Business API Ecosystem requires at least 15 GB of hard disk space.

 Remote Service Access
 =====================

+N/A

 Resource Consumption
 ====================

+Resource consumption strongly depends on the load, especially on the number of concurrent users logged in.

+* Glassfish main memory consumption should be between 500 MB and 2048 MB
+* MongoDB main memory consumption should be between 30 MB and 500 MB
+* Pyhton main memory consumption should be between 30 MB and 200 MB
+* Node main memory consumption should be between 30 MB and 200 MB
+* MySQL main memory consumption should be between 30 MB and 500 MB

 I/O Flows
 =========

-The only expected I/O flow is of type HTTP, on port defined in Apache Web Server configuration files.
+The only expected I/O flow is of type HTTP, on port defined in the Logic Proxy configuration file